 PGR7.2.3R If the PGR has chosen to submit the required work/thesis and attend the progress review meeting or viva voce examination it will not normally be possible to submit a personal circumstances application subsequently.
-(See also late personal circumstances at PGR7.4.7).
+(See also late personal circumstances, Graduate School Handbook, Part 7).